 Central Europe offers us everything from famed capitals to spots most of your friends will not have heard of.
 But just because it’s relatively obscure that doesn’t mean it will necessarily be budget-friendly.
 Just look at Liechtenstein’s ranking.
 It may be the sixth-smallest country in the world but taking in the sights could be a costly exercise.

 Meanwhile, the much more affordable Zagreb in Croatia offers you more historic buildings than you can shake a selfie stick at for a much lower overall cost.
+Plus, there are plenty of things to do in Zagreb for any budget level.
 But despite this, Bratislava (a.k.a. the most affordable capital in Central Europe) offers the cheapest hotel costs, while the reasonably affordable Budapest has hotel prices that are nearly as high as those you’d pay in Liechtenstein’s Vaduz!
 Nevertheless, Budapest will give you very affordable transport, food and beverage prices.

 Weigh your options and zero in on the destinations you’ll love.
 Now look for ways to economize.
 For example, if you save on hotel costs, that trip to Budapest may not be as expensive as it might seem.